wazuh/wazuh-dashboard-plugins/docker/README.md

-# Frontend development environment
+# Frontend development environments

-Install [Docker Desktop][0] as per its instructions.
-It works for Linux too.
+Install [Docker Desktop][0] as per its instructions, available for Windows, Mac and Linux (Ubuntu, Debian & Fedora).
 This ensures that the development experience between Linux, Mac and Windows is as similar as posible.

+> IMPORTANT: be methodic during the installation of Docker Desktop, and proceed step by step as described in their documentation.
+Make sure that your system meets the system requirements before installing Docker Desktop, and read any post-installation note, specially on Linux: [Differences between Docker Desktop for Linux and Docker Engine](https://docs.docker.com/desktop/install/linux-install/#differences-between-docker-desktop-for-linux-and-docker-engine)

 In general the environment consist of:

-- lightweight monitoring stack based on [Grafana][1], [Loki][2] and [Prometheus][3].
+- Lightweight monitoring stack based on [Grafana][1], [Loki][2] and [Prometheus][3].
-- dockerized development environments.
+- Dockerized development environments.
-- releases and pre-releases docker images for testing.
+- Release and pre-release Docker images for testing.

-# Pre-requisites
+## Pre-requisites

+> IMPORTANT: as this folder is inside a development branch, you will need to have 2 clones of the Wazuh Kibana App repository, one containing this folder with the new Docker environments and another one containing the plugin source code in the required branch (4.x-7.16, 4.x-wzd, ...).
+My recommendation is:
+>
+>  - wazuh-kibana-docker (repo set to this branch, feature/3872-environments-docker)
+>  - wazuh-kibana-app    (repo with the source code, set to the desired branch)

  1. Create the `devel` network: